 If you’ve decided it’s time to start transitioning onto the low FODMAP diet.
 Just remember you don’t have to do this all at once; we often find people do better if they transition onto the diet over a couple of weeks.

 Here are some quick tips to get you started:

 1. Keep a record of your symptoms.
 Write down what your symptoms have been like over the past week.
 These symptom notes will help you track your progress and see if the diet is working.
 Our online symptom tracker can also make this process easy when you join the FODMAP Wellness Club.

 2. Find an up-to-date high FODMAP and low FODMAP food list.
-Online lists and free FODMAP apps go out of date every few months, so we recommend using the Monash University FODMAP Diet App or our food lists in our FODMAP Wellness Club.
+Online lists and free FODMAP apps go out of date every few months, so we recommend using the Monash University FODMAP Diet App or our food lists in our FODMAP Made Easy programme.

 3. Write down what you plan to eat over the next four days and start by swapping out high FODMAP foods you eat regularly for low FODMAP options using a food list.